ogmini/Notepad-Tabstate-Buffer/README.md

 > WORK IN PROGRESS
 >
-> What you see here are ever evolving notes and changing code as a investigate the file format.
+> What you see here are ever evolving notes and changing code as I investigate the file format.

 # Notepad-Tabstate-Buffer

-These are my attempts to reverse engineer the Tabstate files for Notepad in Microsoft Windows 11.
+These are my attempts to reverse engineer the Tabstate files for Notepad in Microsoft Windows 11..
 These files are located at: `%localappdata%\Packages\Microsoft.WindowsNotepad_8wekyb3d8bbwe\LocalState\TabState`

 There are different types of .bin files that appear to save the state of the various tabs.
 These tabs could be:
 - unsaved with text stored only in buffer